Skip to main content Skip to local navigation

 AP/PPAS 4995 6.0 – FALL/WINTER

 Public policy and administration students in their fourth year may take an independent, individually supervised reading and research course, which combines volunteer work experience in an agency with an academic analysis of that experience.
-Enrolment is by permission only and permission will be granted only in September depending on the number of placements available and the competitiveness of the student pool.
+Enrolment is by permission only and permission will be granted only in the late spring/early summer prior to the start of the school year depending on the number of placements available and the competitiveness of the student pool.
 In the meantime, students should put their name on the wait list form for this course.

 Prerequisite: AP/PPAS/POLS 3190 6.0 or equivalent or permission of the course director.